ttlion/sdtDBN/README.md

 For each of the aforementioned types of relations, the user can specify if a certain relation between two nodes must exist or cannot exist.
 Therefore, there are 6 arguments of the program for the user to define all the desired restrictions (see [here](#arguments-that-allow-the-user-to-make-restrictions-in-the-relations-of-the-sdtDBN)).

-The structure of the files used to make restrictions in the network is presented next. **Example 5** provides an example with restrictions on each one of the previously mentioned types of relations of the sdtDBN.
+The structure of the files used to make restrictions in the network is presented next.
+[Example 5][ex5] provides an example with restrictions on each one of the previously mentioned types of relations of the sdtDBN.

 #### Files with restrictions on parents in the same timestep or on static parents